msbag18/Sedimentary-Data-Analysis/README.md

 # Sedimentary-Data-Analysis
 The code attached in R Markdown files aim to analyse sedimentary data from n different locations.
-This is done in three steps as has been broken down in the files:
+This is done in three steps as has been seperated in the RMarkdown file into subtitled sections.
+The three steps were as follows:

 1. Initialising the raw data files with quick summary statistics;
 2. Understanding part 1 and classifying the latter into its corresponding data distribution type for more accurate analysis;
-3. Quantitative visualisation the data and inference of the later into meaningful figures.
+3. Quantitative visualisation of the data and inference of the later into meaningful figures.

 In order to reproduce this analysis, you would require a two data files: